Thomas Whitlock, ASLA, PLA

 Liz Hixson, LEED AP, ASSOCIATE ASLA

-Liz is a University of Minnesota graduate and returns to Minnesota from her home state of Massachusetts.
-Her curiosity within design has led her around the world exploring new places and polishing her artistic eye.
+Liz is a University of Minnesota graduate and returned to Minnesota from her home state of Massachusetts.
+Her passion for design has led her around the world exploring new places and polishing her artistic eye.
 She possesses a natural curiosity and interest understanding the functionality of the landscape around her.
-In her spare time, Liz enjoys hikes on the North Shore, has profoundly impacted the way Liz views her surroundings.
+Growing up around picturesque gardens and hiking the Adirondacks, and now the North Shore, has profoundly impacted the way Liz views her surroundings.
 Exploring new places is ever a source of inspiration.

 A graduate of the University of Minnesota’s Department of Landscape Architecture, Andrew joined Damon Farber in the Fall of 2015 after working primarily on large scale planning and waterfront development projects.
 His experience both as a professional and as an educator has led him to appreciate the perspectives of others.
 Understanding the thoughts and insights of clients and stakeholders to inform both the design process and end result are key to his process to ultimately enrich the lives of those who will use the landscape.
 Andrew’s passion lies in the appreciation for and importance of water – both as a design medium, as well as a key component to the health and vitality of natural systems.
 With a general curiosity for the world as a whole and the ability to flex between large and small scales, his goal is to understand how design can utilize water sustainably to benefit both natural and cultural landscapes on a variety of levels.